 The Great Plan of Salvation

-The Great Plan of Salvation (for Heavenly Father’s Children)
+The Great Plan of Salvation (for Heavenly Father’s Children!)

 We often face false philosophies of the world regarding the true purpose of our earthly existence.
 In the Church of Jesus Christ, we learn of God’s Great and Eternal Plan of Salvation and strive to understand the purpose of mortality and the role of our Heavenly Father’s plan to give direction and meaning to life.
 As we grow in our understanding of the plan of salvation, we will understand more clearly how tribulations, joy, work, study, and maintaining physical strength play an important part in our daily experiences.
 When we follow the Savior’s example, we are happier and are better able to bless the lives of our families and those we serve.